microsoft/vscode-cmake-tools/docs/build.md

 ## Build a single target

-You can build a single target without changing the current build target from the VS Code command pallette by running the **CMake: Build a target** command, or by pressing the keyboard shortcut (default is `Shift+F7`).
+You can build a single target without changing the current build target from the VS Code command pallette by running the **CMake: Buildtar get** command, or by pressing the keyboard shortcut (default is `Shift+F7`).
 CMake will build any dependent targets, even if they aren't directly selected.

 ## Create a build task
 You can also define a build task from the VS Code command pallette by running the **Tasks: Configure task** command.